Small Business Office

-RTI International awards subcontracts to small businesses that have the ability to fulfill all aspects of a contract, including price, technical capabilities, and delivery of services.
-RTI's Small Business Office offers a number of diverse services that may be beneficial to your company, both before and after an award is garnered.
+We award subcontracts to small businesses that have the ability to fulfill all aspects of a contract, including price, technical capabilities, and delivery of services.
+Our Small Business Office offers a number of diverse services that may be beneficial to your company, both before and after an award is garnered.
 We look forward to working with you.

 - Small Business (SB) Concerns

 - Small Disadvantaged Businesses (SDBs), including Certified 8(a) SDBs

 - Minority-owned Asian American, Hispanic American, Black American, Native American-owned SBs

 - Certified Historically Underutilized Business Zone (HUBZone) SBs

 - Veteran (VOSBs) and Service Disabled Veteran-Owned Small Businesses (SDVOSBs) *

 - Alaska Native Corporations (ANCs) and Indian Tribes (ITs)

 Note regarding business size assertions: Except for the HUBZone category, which requires a valid certification from the SBA, all other prospective small business socioeconomic statuses for subcontractors are self-certified through our Partner Link-Up System and do not need a third-party certification.